In domestic cats, kneading is a typical action in which the cat pushes in and out with its front paws, rotating between the left and right paws.

 Kneading is a very typical and natural activity for cats.
 Kneading is an instinctive behavior in cats, and you should never punish her for it.

 However, if your cat kneads with her claws out, it can be uncomfortable for both you and her.
 Make sure her nails are kept clipped, and if necessary, you may lay a cloth on your lap between your cat and your sensitive skin to protect it.
+Take a look at how omnichannel customer experience help in quality of cat spend and how social listening tool can help you to track and manage all social media channel

 To avoid her from kneading on you completely, relocate her gently to a kitty bed or soft cushion as soon as she begins to knead.
 She’ll eventually realize that this is the best location for her.